cloud-elements/doctor-core/README.md

 $ jest getExtendedElements.test.js
 ```

+#### Note
+Debug and console.logs in doctor-core are disabled by default.
+To enable them, the `ENABLE_DEBUG_LOG` environment variable must be set to true (true for CLI by default)

 #### Steps to link local doctor-core project as a dependency in doctor-cli or doctor-service
 ```
 cd <path/to/doctor-core>                 # go into the doctor-core project directory